madrobot/bash-script-generator/README.md

 *Notice: For autocompletion to operate properly, you MUST NOT start your method names with an underscore (`_`) as they're considered internal methods and will be omitted from method list.*

+## To Do List
+I'd like to see these implemented in the near future:

+- Accepting compounded flags like `-dp` as `-d` and `-p` separately

 ## License and Disclaimer
 This software is provided as-is and no warranties or guaranties are provided by the author.
 Use at your own risk.
 Distributed under the GNU v3 Open Source License.